kg3/scripts/README.md

 # terminal_study_timer.py
   take computer breaks when working in the terminal
 # true_cracker.py
-  without complicated crypto, use truecrypt to crack itself of forgotten passwords
+  without complicated crypto, use truecrypt to brute-force itself of forgotten passwords